Frequently Asked Questions

 If you have an older Sven-Saw® (and you aren’t likely replacing the blade unless you do), that piece that may look like a rivet is a spring-pin, and you can push it through using a hammer and a nail a bit larger than the diameter of the spring-pin.
 If you stop before it goes all the way through the backbar, you can re-use it easily for the new blade.

-If your Sven-Saw® has a screw and a nut, it’s easier.
-Just make sure you put the new blade in with the teeth facing in the right direction!
+If your Sven-Saw® already has a screw and locknut, only tighten the locknut until it touches the backbar … and make sure you put the new blade in with the teeth facing in the right direction!

 We’ve been making the Sven-Saw ® in Minnesota, USA continuously since Richard Swenson invented it in 1961!
 We use all local manufacturers.
 The saws are assembled and shipped from Opportunity Partners, which provides employment to people with disabilities.
 The only part not made in Minnesota is the blade.
 Our blades are made of the finest Swedish steel and crafted in Sweden.

 |Bones/large animals||Yes (and we also sell specific meat blades through the website)|

 |Ice||Yes, but there’s probably something better.|

 |Metal||No. That’s one thing our blade won’t cut.|

 We don’t.
 Most metal cutting is done at home, and you’re better off with a dedicated hack-saw there.